EARLY RELEASE: CURC Alpine is currently in early testing available only for the early adopters group.¶

-Early Release: Pardon our dust!
-We are actively developing the Alpine cluster – if you see or experience any errors or unexpected behavior, please report them to email@example.com
+EARLY RELEASE: The Alpine cluster is currently in early release.
+We are still working out some kinks – if you see or experience any errors or unexpected behavior, please report them to firstname.lastname@example.org.¶

-Nodes: The Alpine cluster is made up of different types of nodes outlined below.
+The Alpine cluster is made up of different types of nodes outlined below:

 - GPU nodes:

 - 8 GPU-enabled (3x AMD MI100) atop AMD Milan CPU

 - 8 GPU-enabled (3x NVIDIA A100) atop AMD Milan CPU

 For a full list of nodes on Alpine use the command: